SandyYuan/galaxy-sommelier/README.md

-# Galaxy Sommelier: Vision Transformer for Galaxy Morphology Classification
+# Galaxy Sommelier: A Study on Out-of-Distribution Generalization by Mixing Astronomical Survey Data

-A state-of-the-art galaxy morphology classifier using DINOv2 fine-tuning for robust generalization across astronomical surveys.
+An investigation into how training on mixed-survey astronomical data affects the out-of-distribution (OOD) generalization of Vision Transformer models for galaxy morphology classification.

 ## Project Overview

-Galaxy Sommelier leverages the power of Vision Transformers (DINOv2) to classify galaxy morphologies using Galaxy Zoo citizen science data.
-The model is designed to generalize well across different astronomical surveys including SDSS, DESI Legacy Imaging, and HST.
+This project explores the effectiveness of improving model generalization by training on a diverse dataset from multiple astronomical surveys.
+We use a Vision Transformer (DINOv2) to classify galaxy morphologies and specifically investigate how a model trained on a mix of SDSS and DECaLS survey data performs when evaluated on a completely unseen survey, UKIDSS.
+This serves as a key test for out-of-distribution robustness, a critical requirement for building universal astronomical models.

 ## Results

-Our training progression demonstrates significant improvements across all morphological classification tasks:
+Our initial training on a single survey (SDSS) demonstrates strong performance, with significant improvements across all morphological classification tasks:

-### Performance Summary
+### Performance Summary (SDSS-only model)
 - **Overall Correlation**: 0.85 (R² = 0.72)
 - **Mean Absolute Error**: 0.106
 - **Main Morphology Classification Accuracy**: 62.5%